takelley1/linux-notes/security.md

 #### digitally sign and verify a file

+(assumes recipient does not yet have sender's public key)
-on server:
+on sender:
 1. `gpg --gen-key`                                  = create public and private key pair
 2. `gpg --output file.sig --detatch-sign file.txt`  = sign file.txt with private key, producing the signature file file.sig
 3. `gpg --export --armor "pubkey.gpg" > public.asc` = export binary public key to ASCII-encoded string
-4. transfer `file.sig`, `file.txt`, and `public.asc` to client
+4. transfer `file.sig`, `file.txt`, and `public.asc` to recipient

-on client:
+on recipient:
-1. `gpg --import public.asc`                        = import server's public key
+1. `gpg --import public.asc`                        = import sender's public key
-2. `gpg --verify file.sig file.txt`                 = verify the file.sig signature of file.txt using server's public key
+2. `gpg --verify file.sig file.txt`                 = verify the file.sig signature of file.txt using sender's public key

+#### asymetrically encrypt/decrypt and sign a file [3, 4]

+on sender:
+1. `gpg --encrypt --sign --armor --recipient receiver@gmail.com file.txt` = encrpyt file.txt using receiver's public key (assuming it's in the gpg keychain), then sign file.txt using your private key
+2. this produces the encrypted and signed file `file.txt.asc`

+on receiver:
+1. `gpg --decrypt file.txt.asc > file.txt` = decrypt file using receiver's private key and verify sender's signature

+#### symmetrically encrypt/decrypt a file [2]

+1. `gpg --output file.gpg --symmetric file.txt` = encrypt file.txt into file.gpg using a password that must be provided
+2. `gpg --decrypt file.gpg`                     = decrypt file.gpg into file.txt using the same password used to encrypt file.txt

 ---
 ## PAM